Initial analysis of the impact of the Ukrainian power grid synchronization with Continental Europe: Conclusion

 \section{Conclusion}

-Within this article, we have presented an initial statistical analysis on how the emergency synchronization of the Ukrainian and Moldovan grids to the Continental European power grid have affected frequency dynamics and cross-border flows of electric power.
-While a first superficial analysis, such as inspecting histograms, might lead to the conclusion that nothing changed, we did note changes in the grid dynamics in terms of a larger diffusion, a slight broadening of the increment distribution and a shift in harmonics.
-Finally, we noted interesting effects in the power flows through Ukraine: While the invasion stopped almost all imports and exports, the synchronization allowed flows between Europe and Ukraine once more.
+Within this article, we have presented an initial statistical analysis of how the emergency synchronization of the Ukrainian and Moldovan grids to the Continental European power grid has affected frequency dynamics and cross-border flows of electric power.
+We found evidence of increased fluctuations in the frequency, whereas the added inertia from Ukraine and Moldova should theoretically decrease the fluctuations.
+Within the context of an ongoing war, it is noteworthy that while we observe an increase in fluctuations, this increase is small.
+One could have expected a much graver picture.
+Further research will have to determine the exact source of these fluctuations.
+While additional fluctuations might lead to additional control effort and thereby control costs, these additional operational costs are likely negligible compared to the influence of direct economic sanctions and high gas prices connected with the ongoing war~\cite{liadze2022economic, braesemann2022data}.
+Finally, we noted the desired effect of the synchronization in the power flows: While the invasion stopped almost all imports and exports, the synchronization allowed flows between Europe and Ukraine.